5 Things You Must Not Do With Personal Technology

 Young people take personal technology devices for granted.
 We parents and teachers must make them aware of how such devices are used in the real world.

-Most private schools have an Acceptable Use Policy in place governing the use of technology.
-That means that students in private schools must follow their school's guidelines and directives when it comes to using personal technology.
-Personal technology includes devices such as laptops, desktop computers, tablets, smartphones.
-What is somewhat perplexing to many mature teachers is that none of these devices were in common use ten years ago.
-The reality is that young people have all some or all of these devices and use them naturally, freely and without much thought.
+Most private schools have an Acceptable Use Policy (AUP) in place governing the use of technology.
+That means that students in private schools must follow their school's guidelines and directives when using personal technology.
+Personal technology includes laptops, desktop computers, tablets, and smartphones.
+What perplexes many mature teachers is that none of these devices were commonly used years ago.
+The reality is that young people have some or all of these devices and use them naturally, freely, and without much thought.
 Using technology is second nature to students these days.

 As a rule, there are limits on these devices and their use in private schools.
 Let's look at five things you are not supposed to do with personal technology.
 Breaking the rules in your school could land you in a heap of trouble, including expulsion.
-If you are a parent, review her school's personal technology use policy.
+Review her school's personal technology use policy if you are a parent.
 Then discuss the policy with your child.
-Help her understand the rules, the limits and the reasons why the school has a technology policy.
+Help her understand the rules, the limits, and why the school has a technology policy.
 Remind her further that she has no rights in a private school.
-So if the school disciplines her for an infraction, there is very little or no recourse.
+So if the school disciplines her for an infraction, there is little or no recourse.
 That is because private school students are covered by contract law.
-The rights and privileges are spelled out in detail in the contract which you signed with the school.
+The rights and privileges are spelled out in the contract you signed with the school.
 She does not have constitutional rights per se.
 The contract is a legal, binding document.

 1. Harass

-Harassing is broadly defined as bothering somebody.
-It takes many forms and runs the gamut from racial to sexual harassment.
-Most schools strictly prohibit harassment in all its forms.
-The problem for many students is that they don't consider texting somebody who doesn't want to be texted as harassment.
-But it is.
-Similarly, posting harassing notes or photos on social networking sites such as Snapchat, Instagram, Twitter Facebook can be considered harassment.
-You and I both know that children do these sorts of things without thinking.
+Similarly, posting harassing notes or photos on social networking sites such as Snapchat, Instagram, X, TikTok, and Facebook can be considered harassment.
+You and I both know that children do these things without thinking.
 They think it is acceptable behavior.
 But it is not.
-One of our ongoing jobs as parents to continually discuss and explain why rules exist and how to live with them.
+One of our ongoing jobs as parents is continually discussing and explaining why rules exist and how to live with them.
 Put another way, what your child thinks is teasing can be interpreted by somebody else as harassment.
 The lines between teasing and harassment can blur all too easily.
-Our job as parents is to teach our children to exercise good judgment.
+Our job as parents is to teach our children to exercise sound judgment.

 2. Bully